mudiko/doc-engineer/README.md

 # Doc Engineer

-A modular document generation system that leverages AI to create well-structured, coherent documents on any topic.
+A powerful single-shot document generation system that leverages AI to create comprehensive, well-structured documents on any topic within seconds.

+## Overview

+Doc Engineer streamlines document creation by allowing users to specify their requirements through simple templates and parameters.
+The system handles the rest, generating complete documents in one go.
+Simply define what you're looking for, and Doc Engineer produces the result almost instantly.

 ## Features

+- **Single-Shot Document Generation**: Create complete documents in one go with minimal input
+- **Template-Based Approach**: Choose from prebuilt templates for various document types
 - **AI-Powered Content Generation**: Generates comprehensive, structured documents on any topic
+- **Customizable Document Parameters**: Specify length, structure, and complexity as needed
-- **Document-Wide Critique & Improvement**: AI evaluates the entire document for coherence and improves each section
+- **Document-Wide Coherence**: AI evaluates the entire document for consistency and flow
-- **Section-by-Section Evaluation**: AI reviews each section for quality and coherence
-- **Template Support**: Apply different templates for academic papers, business reports, or blog posts
+- **Chunking Support**: Handles generation of large documents through intelligent chunking
 - **Multiple Output Formats**: Export documents as Markdown, HTML, or plain text
-- **Flexible Document Length**: Specify document length in pages (15 pages, 30 pages, etc.)
-- **Modular Architecture**: Highly extensible system with clean separation of concerns
+- **Modular Architecture**: Highly extensible system for easy customization

+## Coming Soon

+- **Citation Support**: Automatic citation generation and management
+- **Search Integration**: Find and incorporate relevant information from specified sources
+- **Additional Templates**: More specialized document templates for various use cases

 ## Modular Architecture